-Loss of electricity could prevent recharging your meter.
-Any number of solar phone chargers with USB plugs can be used as a backup option.
+Loss of electricity could prevent recharging your glucose meter.
+Any number of solar phone chargers with USB plugs are backup options.
 Plus, you’ll have it to charge your phone!

 If monitors are inoperable despite all these preparations, another backup option exists, urine test strips for glucose.
 They are less accurate than blood glucose meters since it takes much more sugar to register on a urine strip.
 These were used in the U.S. through the 1970s and 1980s, we just don’t have much of a market for them here anymore.